openshift/driver-toolkit/README.md

 $ oc new-project simple-kmod-demo
 ```

 The following YAML defines an `ImageStream` for storing the simple-kmod driver container image, and a `BuildConfig` for building the container.
-Save [this YAML](https://raw.githubusercontent.com/dagrayvid/blog-artifacts/driver-toolkit-blog/introducing-driver-toolkit/0000-buildconfig.yaml.template "this YAML") as `0000-buildconfig.yaml.template`.
+You can apply the following yaml:
 ```yaml
 apiVersion: image.openshift.io/v1
 kind: ImageStream